-If cynicism is what that passes the insight among the mediocre, then Manu Joseph is an Indian master of satire.
+If cynicism is what passes the insight amongst the mediocre, then Manu Joseph is an Indian master of satire.

 Within in a blink of an eye, what a person may miss or do is captured by the author is an unpredictable way.

 The reality which seemed harsh will rub your belly bones with laughter.

 Serious Men is his first debut novel, which is a cunning war between the Dalits and Brahmin in the daily hustle of life.